Skip to main content Skip to main navigation

 Tell your supplier about your plans.
 You might be surprised how much they value the positive and shareable word of mouth you generate, and therefore may factor this into a better price for you.

-This is a very important gesture as it builds trust in the relationship and demonstrates that you are not a time waster.
+Settling on mutually agreeable payment terms is a very important gesture as it builds trust in the relationship and demonstrates that you’re not a time waster.
+If you want a long-term partnership with this supplier, building rapport is a good investment.

-Just like you, your suppliers want to work with people who they can trust and people who pay on time.
-Plus, this approach also puts all your negotiation effort on paper, as you will now have a baseline with them for future pricing.
+Just like you, most suppliers want to work with people who they can trust and people who pay on time.
+Plus, this approach also puts all your negotiation effort on paper, as you’ll now have a baseline with them for future pricing.

-Successful businesses rely on good business relationships – so it can be good to treat negotiations as a partnership-building exercise rather than a haggle where each side is seeking to gain every cent of financial advantage.
-Always remember that both parties have to benefit from the arrangement you agree, and it’s easier to work with good suppliers than to be constantly searching for new ones.
+Successful businesses rely on good business relationships – so treat negotiations as a partnership-building exercise rather than a haggle where each side is seeking to gain every cent of financial advantage.
+Always remember that both parties have to benefit from the arrangement you agree on and it's easier to work with good suppliers than to be constantly searching for new ones.